mitranim/espo/docs/html/partials/overview.md

 </a>

-Library for stateful and reactive programming: queing, lifecycles, observables, implicit reactivity.
+Library for stateful and reactive programming: queing, lifecycles, observables, procedural reactivity.
 Lightweight alternative to RxJS.

-See sibling library
-<a href="http://mitranim.com/fpx/" target="_blank">`fpx`</a>
-for functional programming utils.
+See sibling library [`fpx`](https://mitranim.com/fpx/) for functional programming utils.

 Install with `npm` (version {{version}}):